 Recipients of such funds include the British Museum, the Louvre, the University of Princeton Museum, the Institute for the Study of the Ancient World, the Milken Institute, the American Council for the Preservation of Cultural Property, and others.

-We’ve provided funding for the publication of the finds of the 1936 excavations by Sir Charles Leonard Woolley of Al Mina, Coastal Northern Syria (British Museum), the excavations and preservation of Kinik Höyük, South Central Turkey (ISAW / NYU), and more recently an excavation project in Lylibee, Sicily (University of Geneva).
+We’ve provided funding for the publication of the finds of the 1936 excavations by Sir Charles Leonard Woolley of Al Mina, Coastal Northern Syria (British Museum), the excavations and preservation of Kinik Höyük, South Central Turkey (ISAW / NYU), an excavation project in Lylibee, Sicily (University of Geneva) and more recently a donation to the Royal Cemetery Protection Initiative in Ur, Iraq (UNESCO).

 Yet, a black market still exists, and our legitimate business, like others, has been harmed by it.
 We believe that the market’s over-reliance upon discretion encourages speculation and rumors about the magnitude of a black market to run rampant, fueling distrust.
 It is time to change this dynamic and correct the misinformation.